Home Alone Facts: 30 things you may not know about the Christmas classic

 Home Alone was the highest-grossing Christmas film of all time worldwide until last year’s The Grinch knocked it off the top spot (really!?), and that’s just one of the many behind-the-scenes facts

-So ahead of its broadcast on Channel 4 on Christmas Eve, here’s 30 fun facts of the nearly thirty-year-old film…
+So ahead of its broadcast on Channel 4 on Christmas Eve (and if you can’t wait Home Alone is already on Amazon), here’s 30 fun facts of the nearly thirty-year-old film…

 1. John Hughes came up with the concept while shooting Uncle Buck